 Make hummus at home from frugal ingredients with help from your Instant Pot.
-There is no need to soak the chickpeas, and we’re making it without tahini to make it even more budget-friendly!
+There is no need to soak the chickpeas, and we’re making this Instant Pot Hummus without tahini to make it even more budget-friendly!

 As a Amazon affiliate, I earn from qualifying purchases.